Copper hits one-week high after China GDP data

-LONDON Copper rose on Friday to a one-week high as data showed China's economy grew at its slowest rate in three years in the second quarter, but maintained a pace that is not expected to undermine fragile global growth.
+LONDON Copper rose on Friday after briefly hitting a one-week high as data showed China's economy grew at its slowest rate in three years in the second quarter, but maintained a pace that is not expected to undermine fragile global growth.

 China's economy grew 7.6 percent in the April-June quarter from a year earlier.
 The number was in line with market forecasts, however, giving investors some relief even as it left full-year growth on course for its softest showing since 1999.